ojaskatiyar0202/extra-trees-crypto/README.md

     D -->|funding negative| G["predict -0.18%"]
 ```

+*Schematic.
+Each leaf shows the mean demeaned next-day return of the training rows reaching it, so a positive value is expected outperformance of the cross-section rather than a positive return.
+Fitted trees reach depth 10 with at least 200 rows per leaf; the values here are illustrative.*

 We use four models arranged so that each pair differs in exactly one design choice.

 |             | parametric | non-parametric            |